mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     +1 mana.

 name:     Crimson Guide<br>
-text:     At the end of its owner's turn this minion creates a minor summoning circle on its location.
+text:     At the end of its owner's turn this minion converts the space underneath it to a Minor Summoning Circle.

 name:     Cryptographer<br>
 text:     **Deploy**: Refresh your Bloodbound Spell.